Binary-Basilisk/Magnum_Bellum/README.md

 =============
 (Latin for Great War)

 First of all, PLEASE BUY.
-WE ARE NOT ORDERING YOU.
+THIS IS NOT A COMMAND.

 This is an FPS set in WWI made using the Unity game engine.
 More information can be found on the Binary Bellators' website (incomplete).